fossology/fossology/README.md

 ## Support

-Mailing lists, FAQs, Release Notes, and other useful info is available by clicking the documentation tab on the project website.
+Mailing lists, FAQs, Release Notes, and other useful info are available by clicking the documentation tab on the project website.
 We encourage all users to join the mailing list and participate in discussions.
 There is also a #fossology IRC channel on the freenode IRC network if